Next Generation Learning Initiative

 - You can switch between workspaces by pressing ctrl+alt+[left or right]arrow-key.
 By default, there are two workspaces.
 To add additional workspaces or to see a workspace overview, press ctrl+alt+up-arrow.

 - The default user account is called "user" and it is an administrator account with full access to machine settings, which allows for installation/configuration by the user without any password prompts.
 Should you be prompted for a password at any point, the default password is "password".

 - "Screen lock" and all the hotkeys associated with it have been disabled

 - Print screen button will do a full screen capture.
 To capture the current window or a portion of the screen, hold down the shift key and press prnt-scrn, or ctrl+shift+f12, if you have no prnt-scrn button.
 Or better yet, use Shutter, which you can find under the Accessories category.

-For further assistance with basic usage of the system, click on the "Help" icon in the "Accessories" category.
+For further assistance with basic usage of the system, click on the "Help" icon in the dock or application list.

 Some important keys that you should know are: